Yuzuru Hanyu: Personal life and education

 Since Hanyu began carrying a Winnie-the-Pooh tissue box to competitions in 2010, his supporters and fans eventually made it a custom to acknowledge the end of his performances by throwing Pooh bears onto the ice instead of other kinds of stuffed toys or gifts, which has been a tradition in figure skating.
 Hanyu donates the bears to disadvantaged children at local hospitals and charities surrounding the arena that hosted the event.

 Hanyu studied at Nanakita Elementary and Junior High School.
 In 2013, Hanyu graduated from Tohoku High School then entered an e-school program on Human Information Science at Waseda University.
-He attended the school from his training base in Canada.
+He attended from his training base in Canada.
 In August 2020, it was revealed that his graduation thesis summarizes how 3D motion capture technology could be used in figure skating, and in particular its potential for use in figure skating judging.
 One area of research he did is recording and analyzing his movement while doing the triple Axel jump off-ice which he hopes can be used to improve the skills of athletes and A.I. judging.
 He officially graduated from the university in September 2020, but was unable to attend the ceremony due to the COVID-19 pandemic in Japan.
 In March 2021, a bulletin paper summarizing his graduation thesis was published in the Waseda Journal of Human Sciences.

 On August 4, 2023, Hanyu announced his marriage to an unnamed spouse through his official social network account.
-Hanyu announced on November 17, 2023, that he and his spouse had divorced, citing harassment by the press as cause for the separation.
+On November 17, 2023, he announced he and his spouse had divorced, citing harassment by the press as cause for the separation.